pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/mintingBonusesExplained.md

 The value of FLUX originates from borrowing a portion of the worldwide FLUX mint rate when burning FLUX.

 **10x Burn Bonus**: If you burn 9x the global average of burned FLUX,  you will get 10x the mint rate.
-This is a global number that is based on how much DAM is currently powring mints and how much FLUX these addresses have burned. **In other words: (All the FLUX I've ever burned / my DAM mint size) must be 9 times greater than (global burned FLUX of active mints / DAM powering active mints).**
+This is a global number that is based on how much DAM is currently powring mints and how much FLUX these addresses have burned. **In other words: (All the FLUX I've ever burned / my DAM validator size) must be 9 times greater than (global burned FLUX of active mints / DAM powering active mints).**

 FLUX burned to an address is permanent for that address.